 Green, or vegetated, roofs help to manage stormwater.
 Stormwater runoff is rainwater that flows off impervious surfaces such as rooftops, driveways, roads, sidewalks and sometimes even lawns.
 Stormwater runoff travels from these surfaces to our streams, picking up pollutants such as oil and grease from our roadways and driveways as it goes.
 Nutrients from lawn fertilizers and bacteria from pet waste may also be picked up by stormwater and carried to our streams.
 Once in the stream, stormwater causes erosion, poor water quality and destruction to habitat for fish and other wildlife.

 Green roofs hold and delay rainfall runoff, effectively preventing rainwater from becoming stormwater and reducing combined sewer overflow events.
-In addition, green roofs filter air pollutants from the rainwater and save energy in buildings.
+In addition, green roofs filter air pollutants from the rainwater and save energy in buildings and in some cases provide habitat for wildlife.

 Green roofs are especially effective in cities such as the District of Columbia (District), where so much surface area is taken up by rooftops.
 Green roofs are most appropriate for flat rooftops of commercial and residential buildings; modern systems are lightweight but roof structures must be checked for adequacy.